PhantasmFinance/Phantasm-v1/README.md

 I plan to continue work on Phantasm Finance after the hackathon ends, with some of the improvements outlined below

-- Launch of 88mph v3 allowing the purchase of specific bonds, making the process more streamlined

 - Launch on Polygon bringing the gas cost to a reasonable level.

-- Storing positions as an ERC-721 NFT would also allow for them to be traded on open markets.

 - UI/UX Improvements